emmajanedrews/base-template/_posts/2018-02-13-how-keller-williams-turned-shea-kopeckys-career-around.md

 {% include youtube.html %}

-When Shea Kopecky chose Keller Williams **when he first got into real estate, he didn’t have much of an idea of what to do.** His father had been in the real estate industry for a long time and had talked to him about working real estate so that he could him him with some of his land and commercial deals.
+When Shea Kopecky chose Keller Williams **when he first got into real estate, he didn’t have much of an idea of what to do.** His father had been in the real estate industry for a long time and had talked to him about working in real estate so that he could help him with some of his land and commercial deals.

 “I went to work with a small broker for, legitimately, six days,” he says.
 “They told me nothing; they just sat me down and gave me some paperwork to fill out, gave me some fees that I was supposed to pay, and that’s about it.”